Keep in touch and we'll send more your way.By submitting form you agree to our Privacy & GDPR Statemnt.

 The inception of the NSA was backed by the idea of national security.
 The NSA was created to collect information about foreign countries and citizens, not citizens of the US.
 The alliance was supposed to help the organization withstand and counter any act against national security.
 In short, the NSA was not authorized to collect intelligence on Americans.
 Though the question is, did they do so?
 Yes!

-Even the devices that have been switched off, can be turned on without you ever noticing.
-Ever wondered why are you bombarded with the ads of something you had just discussed with your friend?
+Even the devices that have been switched off can be turned on without you ever noticing.
+Ever wondered why you are bombarded with the ads of something you had just discussed with your friend?
 Speaking of ads, there is a reason Mark Zuckerberg keeps his camera and microphone tapped all the time.
 And the reason is, he knows!

 Obviously, that is one side of the coin.
 As per Snowden’s revelations, the NSA spends over 200 million dollars a year to make devices’ security vulnerable.
 Such mammoth amount is spent on collaborations with tech giants – creating backdoors for surveillance.

-Another incident brought in the limelight was NSA-RSA collaboration where National Security Agency paid RSA USD $10 million to create a backdoor and distribute compromised encryption tools.
-Over the years, RSA has been claiming that their relationship with the NSA has changed, however, we strongly believe in this notion: once a thief, always a thief.
+Another incident brought in the limelight was NSA-RSA collaboration where National Security Agency paid RSA USD 10 million to create a backdoor and distribute compromised encryption tools.
+Over the years, RSA has been claiming that their relationship with the NSA has changed.
+However, we strongly believe in this notion: once a thief, always a thief.

 Of course, these are a few known incidents.
 There must be hundreds of such collaborations that we are not aware of.
-Alliances that are still operational, and spying on us along with the NSA, from the shadows.
+Alliances that are still operational and spying on us along with the NSA, from the shadows.

-Sharing the digital space, it is our responsibility to not only educate our fellow netizens about the methods through which the NSA has been spying on them, but also, provide them solutions.
-With thorough research, our team has come up with ways you can take your security to the next level – making your devices invulnerable to hacking attempts.
+Sharing the digital space, it is our responsibility to educate our fellow netizens about the methods through which the NSA has been spying on them and provide them solutions.
+With thorough research, our team has come up with ways to take your security to the next level – making your devices invulnerable to hacking attempts.